hyosung11/Launch-School/Courses/journal.md

 ## 20211101 월요일

 09:22 I'm nervous now as I get ready to take the written assessment.
 My hands are cold.

+09:36 Ready to go at 09:40.

+12:39 Just submitted the written assessment.
+It will be tight to pass.